tml/forkmydots/README.md

     * Optionally push the local user's ssh public key to that remote repository.

 * Create "forkmydots.sh" multi-command script to perform basic management tasks.
+* Style this README to make it look nicer.